fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 INFO:   10
 ```

-Submitting an `increment` transaction increments the referenced key value and copy the old referenced key value to target key:
+Submitting an `increment` transaction increments the referenced key value and copies the old referenced key value to target key:
 ```bash
 python query.py localhost:46157 tx a/d=increment:a/c
 ...